zizisoft/gitlock/README.md

 If there're files to commit, it will commit with an empty message and lock.
 If there's nothing to commit, it will just lock.
 Note that on first time running it may take some time because it will lock all history commits.

+After locked, it can automatically sign or timestamp based on your configuration.

 Synopsis 2:

 ```